 It is worth noting that the underlying assumption in the variance estimation is that the external population estimates are free of error.
 Currently, this a very strong assumption.
 In KSA, the population estimates are known to be still a work-in-progress.
-There are two reasons for this.
-The first relates to the period of estimation.
-The base period for the population estimates is the previous population Census, which in for KSA is currently the 2010 Census.
-The population estimates currently in use involve "projecting" the census estimates forward for a period of 12 years.
-A second factor relates to the estimation methodology.
 The Population Division of GASTAT is researching the development of improved estimation methodologies making greater use of administrative data.